Skip to main content

 Example 2

-What is the function of this paragraph?
+What is the primary function of the second sentence ("But consider...one canvas works")?

 Common pitfalls